neurostuff/compose-docs/docs/tutorial/automated.md

 ## Tutorial

 An automated meta-analysis in *Neurosynth Compose* looks a lot like a manual one, except  data curation is optional.
-We reccomend following the [manual meta-analysis](manual.md) tutorial to learn in depth about our platform.
+We reccomeend following the [manual meta-analysis](manual.md) tutorial to learn in depth about our platform.

 ### Search & Curate

 One of the main differences between a *manual* and *automated* meta-analysis, is the steps required to select studies.
-As such, we reccomend selecting the "Simple" curation workflow, which only consists of a single data curation step (which is optional).
+As such, we reccomeend selecting the "Simple" curation workflow, which only consists of a single data curation step (which is optional).

 ![Simple Workflow](/tutorial/automated_workflow.png).